Updated · Jan 27, 2023

 3. Install antivirus software.

 Millions of malware and many other tools used by cyber attackers are circulating the web daily.
-An antivirus software helps to keep your computer secured and free from an unauthorized entry that may cause harm to your operating system.
+Antivirus software helps to keep your computer secured and free from unauthorized entry that may cause harm to your operating system.

 These antivirus solutions can detect real-time threats that seek to gain unauthorized access to your computer.
 Plus, they can be easily updated to keep you safe from the millions of malware that hackers create daily.

 Because we know how vital antivirus can be to your online safety, we have gone the extra mile to curate the best antivirus suites in the market.

 4. Make use of a VPN as an extra layer of security.

 A VPN (Virtual Private Network) gives you anonymity on the web, meaning you can access the internet through a different server without exposing your current location.
 You may be surfing the internet from the US, and have the VPN portray your IP (Internet Protocol) address as if coming from France.
 That way, you can access online content restricted to French servers alone.

 Not only does a VPN give you anonymity over the internet, but it also encrypts your information on the web.
 As such, cybercriminals are unable to access them easily in case of a hacking or cyber attack attempt.
 We understand how vital a VPN can be to your online safety and have taken our time to search for the best VPN services in the market and put them in one place for your convenience.

 5. Your operating system and security software should be updated as often as possible.